St. Albans Post Office

-The St. Albans Post Office, also known as Old St. Albans Post Office, is a historic post office building located at 202 Sixth Ave. in St. Albans, Kanawha County, West Virginia.
+The Old St. Albans Post Office is a historic post office building located at 202 Sixth Ave. in St. Albans, Kanawha County, West Virginia.
 It was built in 1937, and is a one-story, five bay brick building with a metal hip roof in Colonial Revival style.
 A rear addition was built about 1955.
 It was designed by the Office of the Supervising Architect under Louis A. Simon and Supervising Engineer Neal A. Melick.

-It was listed on the National Register of Historic Places in 1994.
+It was listed on the National Register of Historic Places as St. Albans Post Office in 1994.